imthenachoman/How-To-Secure-A-Linux-Server/README.md

 #### Notes

 - Your installation may already have a special group intended for this purpose so check first.
-For example, on my Debian install, the installer created the `sudo` group.
+  - Debian creates the `sudo` group
+  - RedHat creates the `wheel` group

 #### Steps